-An eelgrass survey for the subject sites was most recently conducted on March 10, 2005.
-Previous eelgrass surveys were conducted on October 26, 1999, and November 18 & 19, 1999 and August 2000.
-Each of the eelgrass surveys were conducted by Tetra Tech, Inc. The eelgrass surveys indicate that eelgrass is present in scattered patches around Trinidad and Humbolt Islands.
-According to the applicant's analysis, no eelgrass will be impacted by the proposed development at the subject sites.
+Eelgrass surveys for each of the subject sites were most recently conducted on March 10, 2005.
+Previous eelgrass surveys were conducted on October 26, 1999, and November 18 & 19, 1999 and dated August 2000.
+Each of the eelgrass surveys was conducted by Tetra

+Tech, Inc. The eelgrass surveys indicate that eelgrass is present in scattered patches around Trinidad and Humbolt Islands.
+According to the applicant's analysis, each of the project sites contains eelgrass and the proposed development will adversely impact eelgrass at each of the sites (see exhibit 3).